DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/case-studies/use-multiple-daoai-cameras/index.rst

 Using Multiple DaoAI Cameras
 =============================

-DaoAI offers two camera series, the Bin Picking series (BP-S, BP-M, BP-L, BP-AMR, BP-AMR-GPU) and the Inspection series (IN-S, IN-M, IN-L).

-**DaoAI Vision** allows you to operate multiple DaoAI Cameras of the same series simultaneously (e.g. connecting both BP-S and BP-L).
+**DaoAI Vision** allows you to operate multiple DaoAI Cameras of the BP series simultaneously (e.g. connecting both BP-S and BP-L).

 However, it comes with some limitations: